Is dissent still allowed in America?

 The New York Times agreed with Sturtz in an editorial that was singularly ignored by everyone — notably LGBTQ people who couldn’t throw Sturtz under the bus fast enough, straight black women who took Sturtz’s questioning of the first lady as racist, white liberals always ready to scapegoat queer activists for getting in the way of everything from health care reform to immigration reform, straight feminists who have been gutting lesbians since the early days of second wave feminism.

-The Times wrote, after stipulating that Sturtz’s action was not "polite" and that "Mrs. Obama did not handle it terribly well by threatening to take her marbles and go home," that the question Sturtz posed was absolutely spot on — exactly what I had posted on Twitter.
+, after stipulating that Sturtz’s action was not "polite" and that "Mrs. Obama did not handle it terribly well by threatening to take her marbles and go home," that the question Sturtz posed was absolutely spot on — exactly what I had posted on Twitter.

 Furthermore, the Times wrote, "Ellen Sturtz, a member of a gay-rights advocacy group, had an excellent question — why hasn’t President Obama signed an executive order banning discrimination among federal contractors on the basis of sexual orientation or gender identity?"